Introduction

 Once connected, the app will display your device information and signal status.

-Select the correct region for your country (for example, US915 for the United States).
+Select the correct region for your country (e.g. United States or US915).

 Choosing the correct region ensures: